maybebyte/anthesis/why-openbsd.md

 ## Less decision paralysis

 One of Linux's strengths is also a grave weakness: the abundance of choice.
-Deciding what implementation to use for a mail/web/DNS/NTP server is a task in itself, as there are many out there.
+Deciding what implementation to use for a mail/web/DNS (Domain Name System)/NTP (Network Time Protocol) server is a task in itself, as there are many out there.

 With OpenBSD, one already has a sane, powerful, and secure suite of software to choose from, also known as the [base